wrbl606/pr-agent/docs/docs/core-abilities/code_validation.md

 `[To ensure code accuracy, apply this suggestion manually]`

+All suggestions that pass these validations undergo a final stage of **self-reflection**, where the AI model evaluates, scores, and re-ranks its own suggestions, eliminating any that are irrelevant or incorrect.
+Read more about this process in the [self-reflection](https://qodo-merge-docs.qodo.ai/core-abilities/self_reflection/) page.

 ## Conclusion

 The validation methods described above enhance the reliability of code suggestions and help PR authors determine which suggestions are safer to apply in the Git environment.